khanbalooch/Techlets-Task/README.md

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Ths command start back-end and front-end .
 Front End Url : https://127.0.0.1:4200    Back ENd Url : http://127.0.0.1:8081
+## Test User
+As an when npm start command is given in project directory the  application will populate the mongodb with a test user.
+The Credentials of test user are given below
+Email : test@gmail.com
+Password: test

 ## Completion of Project